ibm-cloud-docs/codeengine/deploy.md

 {{site.data.keyword.codeengineshort}} has a quota for the number of apps and app revisions in a project.
 For more information about limits for projects, see [Project quotas](/docs/codeengine?topic=codeengine-limits#project_quotas).
 {: important}

+{{site.data.keyword.codeengineshort}} retains only the latest inactive revision of your application in addition to your active app revision.
+Older revisions are deleted.

 ### Updating your app from the console
 {: #update-app-console}